ErnarM04/FastRest/README.md

-# NibWib-
+# FastRest
-We are the DevSquad team and this is our project called NibWib
+We are the DevTeam and this is our project called FastRest